 I also found that the odd student took Grade 6, 7, or 8 music qualifications.
-Whilst these exams were sat externally, they are still included in the performance measures.
-A Grade 6 Pass is the equivalent of an A in the open basket.
-This has the benefit of increasing the Average Attainment 8 score and grade for the student and your school.
+Whilst these exams were sat externally, they are still included in the performance tables.
+A Grade 6 Pass is worth 7 points in the open basket!
+This has the benefit of increasing the Average Attainment 8 figure and grade for both the student and school.
 It might be slight but every little helps!
 For some students, it may even fill an empty slot in the open basket.

 Beware of reformed and unreformed qualifications particularly with home languages – if a student takes an unreformed exam prior to Year 11 and it is reformed in Year 11, it will count for student performance, however it will NOT count for school performance!
-These qualifications can still be analysed within Analytics, but should always have ‘Unapproved’ as the method so they do not affect the headline figures.
+This is often an issue for home languages and they will not be fully reformed until Summer 2020.
+Unreformed qualifications can still be analysed within Analytics, but should always have ‘Unapproved’ as the method so they do not affect the headline figures.

 A timeline of reformed qualifications can be found here: https://www.gov.uk/government/publications/get-the-facts-gcse-and-a-level-reform/get-the-facts-gcse-reform

 You may wish to consider AS-levels for some students who have already taken an unreformed GCSE.
 These will count in the appropriate Progress 8 ‘basket’ for their subject.
 If a GCSE in the same subject has been taken, the AS will always discount the GCSE – grades A and B will score higher points than an A* at GCSE!